KP1709/CactusJuiceWebsite/README.md

 HTML / SASS + SCSS / Vanilla Javascript / Vite / npm / Node.js / Netlify / Spline / Microsoft Designer

 ## 🍼 Introduction
 Inspired by Avatar: The Last Airbender, I created a product site advertising cactus juice as shown in the series.
 I wanted to have the opportunity to practice my skills using Vanilla Javascript.
 In addition, I wanted to improve my SASS/SCSS skills.
-Overtime as the project grew, I explored different areas such as implementing animations using the Intersection Observer API and creating 3D models using Spline.
+Overtime as the project grew, I explored different areas such as implementing animations using the Intersection Observer API and creating a 3D model using Spline.

 (Although I don't have a background in 3D modelling, it's something I would like to continue learning.)

 ## 🛠️ Features
 - Simple scroll animations implemented when moving to different sections